The Higman operations and embeddings of recursive groups: The -machine

-\begin{Remark} Comparing the very similarly structured sequences of Example~\ref{EX turn back}, Example~\ref{EX embedding of free metabelian into 2-generator group}, Example~\ref{EX embedding of rational group}, Example~\ref{EX embedding of Pruefer group} or Example~\ref{EX embedding of Burnside group} the reader can see how easy it would be to adapt the above algorithm for free metabelian, soluble, nilpotent groups, for $\Q$, for $\Co_{p^\infty}$, the Burnside group or for their direct products incuding divisible abelian groups, and for any other constructively given subgroups therein. \end{Remark}
+\begin{Remark} Comparing the very similarly structured sequences of Example~\ref{EX turn back}, Example~\ref{EX embedding of free metabelian into 2-generator group}, Example~\ref{EX embedding of rational group} or Example~\ref{EX embedding of Pruefer group} the reader can see how easy it would be to adapt the above algorithm for free metabelian, soluble, nilpotent groups, for $\Q$ (for \cite{An explicit embedding of Q}), for $\Co_{p^\infty}$,\ or for their direct products including divisible abelian groups, and for any other constructively given subgroups therein. \end{Remark}

-{ 6mm
+-2mm